-All employees of the Feed Materials Production Center in Fernald, Ohio, who were not employed by National Lead of Ohio, NLO, or the Department of Energy or its predecessor agencies, who worked at FMPC from January 1, 1951, through December 31, 1983, for a number of work days aggregating at least 250 work days, occurring either solely under this employment, or in combination with work days within the parameters established for one or more other classes of employees included in the Special Exposure Cohort (78 FR 229; November 27, 2013).
+All employees of the Feed Materials Production Center in Fernald, Ohio, who were not employed by National Lead of Ohio, NLO, or the Department of Energy or its predecessor agencies, who worked at FMPC from January 1, 1951, through December 31, 1983, for a number of work days aggregating at least 250 work days, occurring either solely under this employment, or in combination with work days within the parameters established for one or more other classes of employees included in the Special Exposure Cohort (Sebelius 2013b).

-It was determined that NIOSH lacked the sufficient information to allow an estimate with sufficient accuracy the potential internal doses from exposure to uranium, which employees of FMPC working at this facility may have been subjected.
+It was determined that NIOSH lacked sufficient information to allow it to estimate with sufficient accuracy the potential internal doses from exposure to uranium, to which employees of FMPC working at this facility may have been subjected.

-This dose reconstruction infeasibility for the period 1951 through 1983 applies only to subcontractors.
-NIOSH has access to an electronic data set that contains the results of the uranium urinalysis bioassay program for all the years of FMPC operations, and the overwhelming majority of employees of the prime contractor (National Lead of Ohio, later named NLO Inc.) have results in the bioassay data set.
-However, the data set does not contain bioassay results for employees of companies other than the prime contractor (i.e., non-prime contractor employees).
-NIOSH has obtained a limited number of bioassay samples from non-prime contractor employees through data captures, but cannot be certain that all non-prime contractor employees' bioassay data were retained by the site or captured by data capture efforts.
-Additionally, there are some reasons to conclude that the prime contractor did not consistently evaluate whether non-prime contractor employees should be monitored for radiation exposure because of the transitory nature of their work (Sebelius 2013b).
+This dose reconstruction infeasibility for the period from 1951 through 1983 applies only to subcontractors.
+NIOSH has access to an electronic dataset that contains the results of the uranium urinalysis bioassay program for all years of FMPC operations, and the overwhelming majority of employees of the prime contractor (National Lead of Ohio, later named NLO, Inc.) have results in the bioassay dataset.
+However, the dataset does not contain bioassay results for employees of companies other than the prime contractor (i.e., non-prime contractor employees).
+NIOSH has obtained a limited number of bioassay samples from non-prime contractor employees through data captures, but cannot be certain that all non-prime contractor employee bioassay data were retained by the site or captured by data capture efforts.
+In addition, there are some reasons to conclude that the prime contractor did not consistently evaluate whether non-prime contractor employees should be monitored for radiation exposure because of the transitory nature of their work (Sebelius 2013b).

-Dose reconstruction guidance in this document for the period before January 1, 1984, is presented to provide a technical basis for partial dose reconstructions for claims not compensated under the SEC (i.e., nonpresumptive cancers and SEC employment < 250 days).
-Although it is not possible to completely reconstruct internal radiation doses for all workers for the period January 1, 1951, through December 31, 1983, NIOSH has determined, and HHS has concurred, that it is feasible to reconstruct external radiation doses for all FMPC workers for the period from January 1, 1951, through December 31, 1983 (Sebelius, 2013b).
+Dose reconstruction guidance in this document for the period from January 1, 1954, to December 31, 1983, is presented to provide a technical basis for partial dose reconstructions for claims not compensated under the SEC (i.e., nonpresumptive cancers and SEC employment less than 250 days).
+Although it is not possible to completely reconstruct internal radiation doses for all workers for this period, NIOSH has determined, and the U.S. Department of Health and Human Services has concurred, that it is feasible to reconstruct external radiation doses for all FMPC workers for this period (Sebelius 2013b).